laserpientedetuaguila/laserpientedetuaguila/README.md

-byf im a hardcore toxic shipper and multifandom; mostly hetalia, countryhumans and balls and any country-centered fandom really, dandys world(sigh) and utdr.... ask 4 more info! im a huge history/geography nerd and enjoy countries culture and stuffOk okay
+byf im a hardcore toxic shipper and WILL defend my otp at all costs, also i really like internet culture and im multifandom; mostly hetalia, countryhumans and balls and any country-centered fandom really, dandys world(sigh) and utdr.... ask 4 more info! im a huge history/geography nerd and enjoy countries culture and stuffOk okay

 big mexico x chile enthusiast since 2015 dont even joke lad